bofenghuang/vigogne/README.md

     --report_to='["tensorboard", "wandb"]'
 ```

-## Ethical Considerations
+## Limitations

-**Risks and harms**: Vigogne is still under development, and there are many limitations that have to be addressed.
+Vigogne is still under development, and there are many limitations that have to be addressed.
 Please note that it is possible that the model generates harmful or biased content, incorrect information or generally unhelpful answers.

 ## Next Steps